PomeloPack/devops/README.md

 	•	Add resource limits and requests to all containers.
 	•	Use Helm charts for parameterized deployments.
 	•	Introduce secrets management for sensitive configuration.

+  ---

+  Problems to handle:

+  There is a problem with testing from local - docker - kubernetes Problem is in the port and redirecting FE - BE
+  This problem will be easier to fix on the server but write the code which works locally and with docker and minikube want more time to fix, because there is a problem with CORS in the kube
+  I know about it but after using a redirection to the ports it works.